4K1D3V/Pl-Hide-Pro/FAQ's.md

 ***

+Q: **Can I add all commands of a plugin?**

+A: Yes.
+Just add for example ```- plugin:WorldEdit`` to your list If you use Bungeecord you have to install the plugin on each MC server with bungee-mode to true.
+Note you can't list Bungeecord plugins, because it's not possible to find out which plugin has registered a command

+***

 # Different servers
 Q: **How do I give a permission group access to different pl-hide commands across different servers?**

 A: You'll need to create different pl-hide groups on the different servers and on the bungeecord server.

 Let's say you have a rank "vip" and a creative and survival server.
-You would need to create 2 different vip groups in the bungeecord server, e.g."vip-Creative" and "vip-Survival", making sure that whatever you put in the bungeecord group, is mirrored across the different servers.<br/>Also if you haven't already realised, you'll need to give the permission group access to both bungee pl-hide groups and for the servers, e.g. "plhide.group.vip-Creative","plhide.group.vip-Survival" and "plhide.group.vip".
+You would need to create 2 different vip groups in the bungeecord server, e.g."vip-Creative" and "vip-Survival", making sure that whatever you put in the bungeecord group, is mirrored across the different servers.
+Also if you haven't already realised, you'll need to give the permission group access to both bungee pl-hide groups and for the servers, e.g. "plhide.group.vip-Creative","plhide.group.vip-Survival" and "plhide.group.vip".

 ***